 Employees who don’t understand the roles they play in company success are more likely to become disengaged.
-No matter what level the employee is at, he should be able to articulate exactly how his efforts feed into the broader company strategy.
+No matter what level employee’s are at, they should be able to articulate exactly how their efforts feed into the broader company strategy.

 Top-performing organizations understand that employee engagement is a force that drives performance outcomes.
 In the best organizations, engagement is more than a human resources initiative – it is a strategic foundation for the way they do business.

 Engaged employees are more productive, more profitable, more customer-focused, safer, and more likely to withstand temptations to leave.
 The best-performing companies know that an employee engagement improvement strategy linked to the achievement of corporate goals will help them win in the marketplace.

 By sharing numbers with employees you can increase employees’ sense of ownership.
 However, being open is not enough.
 You need to be sure your employees are trained to understand financial statements and have enough insight into their own jobs to know how to affect the numbers.

 High performance and success are not dependent on one simple factor or as a result of one or two things.